Parliamentary private secretary: The role in the career of MPs

 The role of PPS is seen as a starting point for many MPs who aspire to become ministers themselves.
 According to Philip W. Buck, a professor of political science at Stanford University:

 Nine-tenths of the M.P.s who first won seats in the House of Commons in 1918 or thereafter, and who held some ministerial office in the years from 1918 to 1955, began their progress towards posts in a ministry or a Cabinet by serving as parliamentary secretaries or as junior ministers...
 Recruitment to the front bench clearly begins with these two offices.

 After the leaking of party details in emails associated with Desmond Swayne, PPS to David Cameron, a writer of the Thirsk and Malton Labour Party Constituency Blog commented:

 A Parliamentary Private Secretary (PPS) is a thankless job.
 Despite having risen to the rank of MP, those with Governmental ambitions will need to pay their dues once more – as a bag carrier.
 Admittedly, PPS is a bit more than that – you are supposed to be the eyes and ears, reporting back to your boss all the gossip, what people are saying about your work in the bars and cafes of Westminster.

 Current Parliamentary Private Secretaries

-The following list of Parliamentary Private Secretaries was published on GOV.UK in March 2025.
+As of 19 November 2025, an updated list of Parliamentary Private Secretaries was published on GOV.UK.
 The Leader of the Opposition usually has at least one Parliamentary Private Secretary as well.
-More recent changes following the 2025 British cabinet reshuffle can be seen at Starmer Ministry.
+More recent changes occurred between March 2026 and May 2026, with some PPSs being promoted to ministerial roles and others resigning following the 2026 United Kingdom local elections.